-Our Sweet Potato Casserole is our most popular dish at Thanksgiving!
-Creamy, cinnamony and oh so sweet and topped with plenty of crunchy crumbs, it’s like having dessert with your dinner.
-Once you have it, you’ll never want to do without it again!
+This Sweet Potato Casserole with Pecan Streusel is my family’s favorite dish at Thanksgiving!
+It’s sweet, creamy, with an irresistible cinnamon flavor, and topped with plenty of crunchy, nutty streusel crumbs.
+It’s like having dessert with your dinner.
+Once you taste it, you’ll want make it again and again!

 I love sweet potatoes but I have a family that really doesn’t care for this delicious & healthy tuber.
 But what’s Thanksgiving without a sweet potato casserole?
 I know, right?!